 Seborrhoeic (pronounced seb-or-A-ik) simply means that the rash appears in those areas of the skin with large numbers of grease (sebaceous) glands, such as the scalp and sides of the nose.

-Adult seborrhoeic eczema usually starts on the scalp as dandruff that can progress to redness, irritation and increased scaling, which becomes seborrhoeic eczema.
+Adult seborrhoeic dermatitis (also called seborrhoeic eczema) usually starts on the scalp as dandruff that can progress to redness, irritation and increased scaling, which becomes seborrhoeic eczema.
 As the scalp becomes inflamed, the eczema may spread onto the face and neck.

-Unfortunately, seborrhoeic eczema does tend to return at intervals, especially when treatment is stopped.
-With treatment the condition can be successfully controlled in most cases so that the skin and scalp are comfortable much of the time.
+Seborrhoeic dermatitis cannot be cured because once an individual is sensitised, malassezia on the skin will always cause a reaction.
+However, with treatment the condition can be successfully controlled in most cases so that the skin and scalp are comfortable much of the time.

 What to do next?
 Find out about treatment

 You can find out about the range of treatments options for different types of eczema in our comprehensive Treatment area of the website.You wil also find out more about seborrhoeic dermatitis in the National Eczema Society Fact sheet which you can download from the related documents to the right of the page.